EricTsai83/google-drive/README.md

 ### Add infinite scroll

 ### Refactor the async code using the tryCatch utility function

-### Improve the UX, especially by enhancing the responsiveness of the call-to-action button

 ### Improve the error handling stuff